Ben Affleck Spotted Playing Poker at Commerce Casino, Actor Admits Sobriety Slip

 Under the Nevada Gaming Control Act Regulation 5, casinos are barred from allowing anyone to gamble “who are visibly impaired by alcohol or any other drug.”

-Of course, many gamblers are indeed under the influence of alcohol on casino floors around the world, as it’s customary for gaming venues to grant free drinks to patrons playing the tables or testing their luck on the slots.
+Of course, many gamblers are indeed under the influence of alcohol on casino floors around the world, as it’s customary for gaming venues to grant free drinks to patrons playing the tables or testing their luck on the free slots.
 But “visibly impaired” is often a difficult definition to prove in a court of law.

 In California, gaming regulations say a person may be removed from the casino if he or she “is intoxicated.”